Feb. 3, 2020

 Cameras are placed on aisles and shelves to monitor when a customer picks up or returns an item.
 Each customer is assigned a virtual basket that gets filled according to the item they take from the shelves.
 When done, customers can freely walk out of the store and the cost will be charged to their Amazon account.

-Cashiers have been eliminated through this program, a personel cost savings, allowing for a faster and more convenient checkout process.
+Cashiers have been eliminated through this program, a personal cost savings, allowing for a faster and more convenient checkout process.
 Security won’t be an issue also since the system can track multiple individuals simultaneously without using facial recognition.